WTP016-CN/WTP016-CN/README.md

 ## Contact Me
 Please check the emails, Twitter and other information on the left.
-You can also have a view to my blog!
-[Click Here!](https://wtp016-cn.github.io)

 ## Licenses and Delegation
 **If not stated otherwise, non-software repository are licensed under CC-BY-SA 4.0 and software repository are licensed under the MIT License.**